-ARTHUR D. WEBER, Dean RAY IAMS THROCKMORTON, Dean Emeritus LELAND EVERETT CALL, Dean Emeritus CLYDE WILLIAM MULLEN, Assistant Dean H. E. MYERS, Assistant Dean
+ARTHUR D. WEBER, Dean RAY IAMS THROCKMORTON, Dean Emeritus LELAND EVERETT CALL, Dean Emeritus CLYDE WILLIAM MULLEN, Assistant Dean HAROLD E. MYERS.
+Assistant Dean and research work in crops and soil.

 The School of Agriculture prepares students for farming, for the scientific investigations of agricultural problems in state and national institutions, for agricultural extension work, for the teaching of agriculture, for service in industries closely related to agriculture, and for a variety of other public and private services of an agricultural nature.